ansince1975/MyRetail/README.md

 with data type as JSON(application/json)
 ```
 Successful update will return the Updated Project JSon back and status code of 200

+If a product is not found in Cassandra, by PUT standard, it will create a new entry in DB table.